minprog/project/flask/naslag/llm/index.md

 # UvA's AI chat API

 If you want to use an `llm` in your project you can do so through UvA's AI chat API.
-With the benefit that you have access to a wide range of models and you don't have to leave credit card details anywhere.
+With the benefit that you have access to a wide range of models and you do not have to leave credit card details anywhere.
 Below are our instructions to get everything set up and running.

 ## Get your API key